-A renowned group of 12 poets and scholars from across the country will convene at the University of Notre Dame from Sept.
-27-28 for a dynamic cultural event featuring talks, conversations, and performances that will showcase the vitality and diversity of contemporary poetry.
+A renowned group of 12 poets and scholars from across the country convened at the University of Notre Dame from Sept.
+27-28 for a dynamic cultural event featuring talks, conversations, and performances that showcased the vitality and diversity of contemporary poetry.

-The two-day gathering — co-presented by Notre Dame’s Institute for Latino Studies (ILS) and the Initiative on Race and Resilience (IRR) — will offer four panel sessions that delve into the work of Afro-Latinx poets as part of ILS's Hispanic Heritage Month celebration.
+The two-day gathering — co-presented by Notre Dame’s Institute for Latino Studies (ILS) and the Initiative on Race and Resilience (IRR) — offered four panel sessions that dove into the work of Afro-Latinx poets as part of ILS's Hispanic Heritage Month celebration.

-Two evening sessions will feature readings by the visiting poets.
-All of the events are open to the public, and will also be livestreamed, recorded, and archived.
+Two evening sessions featured readings by the visiting poets.
+All of the events were open to the public and were also livestreamed, recorded, and archived.

 Francisco Aragón, a professor in ILS and director of the Letras Latinas literary initiative, conceived the two-day Afro-Latinx Poetry Now event as a way to contribute to ongoing conversations in the literary community on issues to do with race, equity, and inclusion.

 “In the wake of our nation’s summer of racial reckoning two years ago, many cultural organizations underwent a period of self-scrutiny," Aragón said.
 "A number of us realized how much work remains to be done.
 These two days offer an opportunity for our students, our campus, and our local and global communities to experience the artistry of some of our finest poets.”

 Each day, the gathering will open with an early afternoon session in which three of the visiting poets will each offer their insights into the work of an AfroLatin poet whose work they particularly admire.
 Then, in the late afternoon, six invited scholars will devote two sessions to panel presentations on the work of the six poets in attendance.